dmcglinn/quant_methods/syllabus.md

 * 5% Quizzes
 * 40% Assignments
 * 50% Project
-    - 10% project code
+    - 16.6% project code
-    - 20% oral presentation
+    - 16.6% written description of analysis (i.e., Thesis, Methods and Results section of a paper)
-    - 20% written description of analysis (e.g., Methods and Results section of a paper)
+    - 16.6% oral presentation

 **_Project_** - The project in this course may span a wide range of potential topics including the analysis of data (collected by the student or a 3rd party),